-All interest, profits and other income received from the investment of moneys in any Fund or account, other than the Rebate Fund, shall be transferred to the Revenue Fund when received.
-All interest, profits and other income received from the investment of moneys in the Rebate Fund shall be deposited in the Rebate Fund, except as described below under "Covenants of the Authority - Tax Covenants."
+Unless otherwise provided in a Supplemental indenture, all interest, profits and other income received from the investment of moneys in any Fund or account, other than the Rebate Fund and the Project Fund, shall be transferred to the Revenue Fund when received.
+All interest, profits and other income received from the investment of moneys in the Rebate Fund shall be deposited in the Rebate Fund, except as described below Under "Covenants of the Authority - Tax Covenants."
 All interest, profits and other income received from the investment of moneys in the Project Fund shall be deposited in the Project Fund.
-Notwithstanding anything to the contrary contained in this paragraph, an amount of interest received with respect to any Investment Security equal to the amount of accrued interest, if any, paid as part of the purchase price of such Investment Security shall be credited to the fund or account from which such acceded interest was paid.
+Notwithstanding anything to the contrary contained in this provision, an amount of interest received with respect to any Investment Security equal to the amount of accrued interest, if any, paid as part of the purchase price of such Investment Security shall be credited to the fund or account from which such acceded interest was paid.